dovecot/documentation/source/configuration_manual/mail_location/imapc/index.rst

    A space-separated list of features, optimizations, and workarounds that can be enabled.

-   .. versionchanged:: v2.4.0;v3.0.0 Several features are now automatically
+   .. dovecotchanged:: 2.4.0,3.0.0 Several features are now automatically
                        enabled and the respective flags dropped.
 In their place new flags to disable these features were added.